- Next class starts in September 2020

 - Collin Kock is one of the legal experts lecturers inside the Music Business Certificates.
 Colling has his own firm [KockConsult] in Nijmegen, which is specialized in giving legal aid, advice and guidance to small to medium size companies, as well as to starting entrepreneurs.
 His knowledge and expertise gives our students a great insight into the contractual matters of working inside any business and/or running their own label/agency/company.

 - Guest Lecturers

 - Guest appearances by music business professionals like Steph Perrin (Synching at Cloud Nine), Odette Bosman (Platform Artist Agency), Chantal Musquetier (PR at C.Inc), Jelle de Ruiter (music data specialist), Rodney Kolf (R3hab) and more.
 Guest appearances are, however, subject to change upon availability of the guest lecturer.

-Music Business Basic - Duration: 4 months
+Basic Level / 4 months

 - Introduction to the Music Business

 - Trends in the Music Business